Web 3.0 offers us a fairer internet. It empowers the users and control who benefits from their information and time.

 - Continuous Services – Thanks to decentralized data storage, you will always have access to the data.
 Multiple backups will be provided, benefiting you even in the event of server failure.
 Furthermore, no entity – personal or government will be able to pause any service offerings or websites.
 As a result, there will be less chance of account suspension or denial of distribution of services.

 - Transparency – You can track data and examine the site’s code regardless of your chosen blockchain platform.
-Most blockchain systems are created by non-profit establishments, offering an open-source blockchain platform allowing open design and development processes.
+Most blockchain systems are created by non-profit establishments, offering an open-source blockchain development platform allowing open design and development processes.
 As a user, you will no longer be dependent on the company creating the platform.

 - Create a single profile – You will no longer need to build unique personal profiles for various platforms with web 3.0.
 Any platform can use a single profile, allowing you to retain full ownership of all provided information.
 No corporation can access your data or confirm its accuracy without your authorization.
 You can choose whether to sell their data to advertising or brands and whether to disclose their profiles.